-The Polymer Training Innovation Centre is a specialist technical training and consultancy business, owned by City of Wolverhampton College, which specialises in injection moulding, blow moulding and extrusion training.
+The Polymer Training Innovation Centre is a specialist technical training and consultancy business, owned by City of Wolverhampton College, which specialises in injection moulding and blow moulding.

 The centre also offers a range of health, safety and environmental IOSH, NEBOSH and NVQ qualifications, as well as polymer processing apprenticeships in lean manufacturing and science manufacturing.

 Read our 2023 course schedule here: